simonamazzarino/Social-Network-Analysis/README.md

 # Social-Network-Analysis
-How much Americans like Joe Biden?
-A network analysis to estimate the outcome of midterm election - Social Network Analysis Project 2021 (University of Pisa)
+How mch Americans like Joe Biden?
+A netwrk analysis to estimate the outome of midterm election - Social Network Analysis Project 2021 (University of Pisa)